EvansPlanMC/SurvivalCM/README.md

 3. Whenever you want to update, open up github desktop and send a pull request to recieve all of the most recent Survival CM stuff.

-4. In your world, type /reload or restart the world. and type "/function survivalcm:setup" if it is your first time installing the auto update version of Survival CM.
+4. In your world, type "/reload" or restart the world. and then type "/function survivalcm:setup".

 5. To test if this has worked, throw an iron ingot on top of a crafting table, the custom crafting table should appear!

 Changelog:

-  Version Nothing:
+  Version 1.0:

-    +Added Nothing lol, wait for a release, hold tight bro.
+  +Custom Crafting:
+    Drop an iron ingot on top of a crafting table, and right click the iron button on top to craft!

+  +Ender Core:
+    +Ender Core (Crafting Upgrade)
+    +Egg Binder (Crafting Upgrade)
+    +Craftable Mob Spawner, Dragone Egg, and Spawn Eggs +Ender Hopper
+    +Bedrock Breaker
+    +Custom Block Removal Tool

+  +Recipes Pack 1:
+    +Craftable Nametags, Horse Armour, and Saddles